-It is known that DIM has protective effects against cancer, but this study shows there is also hope for using it as a shield to protect healthy tissues during cancer treatment in the future.
+It is thought that DIM has protective effects against cancer, but this study shows there is also hope for using it as a shield to protect healthy tissues during cancer treatment in the future.

 2) Cancer prevention

-Another cancer-fighting compound found in cabbage is sulforaphane.
+Another potential cancer-fighting compound found in cabbage is sulforaphane.
 Research over the past 30 years has consistently shown that consuming cruciferous vegetables is associated with a lower risk of cancer.